 Wait, credit cards are loans?
 Technically, yes.

-While some credit cards charge an annual fee, others allow you to avoid finance charges entirely.
-That’s because most credit cards come with a grace period on new transactions of about a month before they start to charge for interest on purchases.
-As long as you pay off your entire credit card balance before the due date each billing cycle, you won’t have to worry about finance charges.
+Other credit cards may allow you to avoid finance charges entirely.
+Most credit cards come with a grace period on new transactions before they start to charge interest on purchases.
+As long as you pay off your entire credit card balance before the due date each billing cycle, you won’t have to worry about accruing interest-related finance charges.

-On the other hand, if you only make the minimum payment due on your balance each month – the least amount of money you have to pay on your bill each month, regardless of whether you pay it off in full — interest will accumulate on the remaining balance.
-If you never pay off your balance entirely, you could find your monthly payment rising as the amount of interest you owe — and the amount of money you owe, overall — grows.
+On the other hand, if you only make the minimum payment -- the least amount of money you have to pay -- on your balance each month, interest will accumulate on the remaining balance.
+If you never pay off your balance entirely, you could find your monthly payment rising as the amount of interest you owe -- and the amount of money you owe, overall -- grows.
 Additionally, if you make a late payment, you may face late fees.